 How do I get out of the donut hole?

-In all Part D plans, after you have paid $5,000 in 2018 in out-of-pocket costs for covered drugs (this amount is just the amount you have paid, not the total drug costs that you and your plan have paid), you leave the donut hole and reach catastrophic coverage.
+In all Part D plans, you enter catastrophic coverage after you reach $7,400 in out-of-pocket costs for covered drugs.
+This amount is made up of what you pay for covered drugs and some costs that others pay (see below).
 During this period, you pay significantly lower copays or coinsurance for your covered drugs for the remainder of the year.
 The out-of-pocket costs that help you reach catastrophic coverage include:

 - Your deductible